Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 If your passport expires before the PGWP length you're eligible for, IRCC will issue your PGWP only until your passport expiry date.
 To avoid this, renew your passport before applying.
 If you already got a shorter PGWP, you can renew your passport and then apply to extend your PGWP, but new fees and new processing times will apply.

-How can I stay in Canada after my PGWP expires - Can I renew or extend my PGWP?
+• How can I stay inside Canada after my PGWP expires - Can I renew or extend my PGWP?

 Students can only obtain a PGWP once in their lifetime.